 How about you?

 Did saying “I do” make you a husband or a wife?
 As you walked away from the ceremony, did you suddenly feel like you had become someone you had never been before?

 Sure, maybe you felt different.
 But, did you instantly become everything your new name implied?
 Or have you discovered there is a growing process for a man to become a “husband,” or a woman to become a “wife?’’

 More importantly, if this is true for you, then how do you see your spouse?
 Do you see your spouse through the eyes of an expectation that they should live up to what their name implies?
 Or do you see them through the eyes of a belief that they can grow into everything their name implies?
 Seeing your spouse through eyes of faith makes a huge difference and it’s the way God looks at your spouse.
-He believes they “can become” everything they’re suppose to be.
+He believes they “can become” everything they’re supposed to be.

 God has prophetic eyes

 God has always worked with prophetic eyes.
-Many times throughout the Bible, men and women had their name changed by God signifying who they were yet to become; Abram became Abraham, Sarai became Sarah, Jacob became Israel, and Simon became Peter.
+Many times throughout the Bible, men, and women had their name changed by God signifying who they were yet to become; Abram became Abraham, Sarai became Sarah, Jacob became Israel, and Simon became Peter.
 If you study when those name changes took place you will find they were called by a new name that prophesied who they were yet to become.

-In other places in the Bible we find where the names were not changed, but still God calls people out of the ordinary into what He has called them to be.
-Moses was called to be a deliver while living a life of exile.
+In other places in the Bible we find where the names were not changed, but still, God calls people out of the ordinary into what He has called them to be.
+Moses was called to be a deliverer while living a life of exile.
 Gideon was called to be a valiant warrior while working at his family wine press, David was called to be a king while tending his father’s sheep.
 The disciples were called to lay the foundation of the church even though they were ordinary workers like fishermen and tax collectors.